 Law that is intended to reduce pet over-population.

-- Consider a microchip, the best way for your lost pet to be identified and returned to you.
+- Microchipping is mandatory and is the best way for your lost pet to be identified and returned to you.

 - Dog & Puppy